RaghavVenkatesh11/Advancing-PCOS-Detection-from-Medical-Images-Using-Transformer-models-Integrating-Biomarkers/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Download the models from https://www.kaggle.com/models/rvenkateswarareddy/pcos-detection-model/ and paste it in the github directory.
+Create a new folder named models and paste it inside it.
 ## ▶️ Usage
 To launch the web interface, run the following command in your terminal: